bb-acarrera/PLUTO/docs/validatorConfig.md

 If set to true, non admins would not be permitted to navigate to the admin page.

 ## requiredRules
-If present will inject rules into rulesets with the appropriate parser.
-Validations without these rules will fail.

 ```
 { ...
     "requiredRules": [{